amiabix/Miden-Zcash/README.md

 The UTXO selector uses a largest-first strategy, sorting available UTXOs by value in descending order and selecting the minimum set that covers the transaction amount plus fees. **Important:** All amounts are handled in zatoshi (1 ZEC = 100,000,000 zatoshi).
 The RPC client automatically converts amounts from ZEC (decimal) to zatoshi (integer) when receiving responses from zcashd.
 The transaction builder includes safeguards to detect and convert any amounts that appear to be in ZEC format.

 Change is calculated as the difference between total input value and the sum of output value and fees.
 The transaction builder constructs a transaction structure with inputs referencing selected UTXOs and outputs for the recipient and change.
 Each input is signed using ECDSA on secp256k1 with the corresponding private key.
 The signature covers the transaction hash and is included in the scriptSig.
-The transaction is serialized to hex format for RPC broadcasting.
+The transaction is serialized to hex format for RPC broadcasting..

-Shielded transactions are built by selecting notes from the note cache using a similar largest-first strategy.
-The note selector filters notes by address, excludes spent notes, and ensures notes have sufficient confirmations.
-Selected notes are used to build spend descriptions, each containing a nullifier, Merkle tree witness, and Groth16 proof.

 Nullifiers are computed from the spending key and note nullifier seed using a pseudo-random function.
 The nullifier prevents double-spending by revealing that a note has been spent without revealing which note.
 Merkle tree witnesses are generated on-demand from the cached tree state, proving that the note commitment exists in the tree.

 Output descriptions are built for the recipient and any change.
-Each output contains an encrypted note, computed commitment, and Groth16 proof.
+Each output contains an encrypted note, computed commitment.
 The note is encrypted using the recipient's diversified public key and a randomly generated ephemeral secret key.
 The commitment is computed using Pedersen hash on the Jubjub curve.

 The binding signature is computed from the value balance and all spend and output descriptions.
 It ensures that the total value of inputs equals the total value of outputs plus fees.
 The transaction is serialized to binary format according to ZIP-225 specification.